 Colon Cancer Home > Erbitux Dosage

-Erbitux Dosing for Head and Neck CancerThe standard dosage of Erbitux for the treatment of squamous cell cancer of the head and neck is based on body surface area, which is normally calculated using height and weight.
+Erbitux Dosing for Colorectal CancerThe standard dosage of Erbitux for the treatment of colorectal cancer (cancer of the colon and rectum) is based on body surface area, which is normally calculated using height and weight.
 Dosing that is based on body surface area is expressed as milligrams per meter squared, or mg per m2.